 Delivery Method: Fully in-person

-Corequisites: Dance or Drama Lab Assignment if students are registered for 4 or more credits in Dance
+Corequisites: Dance or Drama Lab Assignment if students are registered for 4 or more credits in designated dance courses.

 Course Level: 2000-level

 Categories: 2000 , All courses , Dance , Fully In-Person , Two Credit , Updates

 Tags: exploring , improvising , making , moving